electrocufish/DataScienceCourse3Project/README.md

 The aim of this project is to produce tidy data from raw data.
 The script will produce a text output with the cleaned-up data.

-# Repository Contents
-- README.md
-- CodeBook.md
-- UCI HAR Dataset.zip - Raw dataset (refer to UCI HAR Dataset/README for more information)
-- run_analysis.R - R script required for this project

 # Installation
 1. Clone the repository to your local directory.
-2. Unzip UCI HAR Dataset.zip into the same directory.
+2. Download UCI HAR Dataset.zip from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+3. Extract the files into the same directory.
-3. Install and load the reshape2 package in R or R Studio.
+4. Install and load the reshape2 package in R or R Studio.
-4. Run the R script run_analysis.R with R or R Studio.
+5. Run the R script run_analysis.R with R or R Studio.

 # How the R Script Works
 1. Reads the test and training dataset, the corresponding subjects, features and activity labels from the raw dataset.